arachnys/cabot/_posts/2014-01-08-quickstart.md

 ---
 layout: page
-title: "Quickstart"
+title: "Get started"
 category: qs
 date: 2014-01-08 22:49:24
 ---

-Getting started is easy via a VPS on AWS or DigitalOcean (although Cabot can be hosted anywhere).
+Getting started is easy via a VPS on [AWS](https://aws.amazon.com) or [DigitalOcean](https://www.digitalocean.com) (although Cabot can be hosted anywhere).
 Cabot is designed for deployment on Ubuntu 12.04 LTS.

+###Step by step

 1. Clone:

         $ git clone git@github.com:arachnys/cabot.git
+        # Clone the repo

         $ cd cabot
-        # Clone the repo

 2. Add your keys for external services to `conf/production.env`: